Charge and spin instabilities in superconducting La$_3$Ni$_2$O$_7$

 The transferred holes in Fig.~\ref{fig:model}(f) is decomposed into the 3$d$ and ligand orbitals in the top panel of Fig.~\ref{fig:model}(g).
-Compared to the ligand states, the holes on the 3$d$ stay relatively unchanged with varying bond disproportionation, as their movement is strongly suppressed by the Coulomb interaction on the order of a few eV.
-The redistribution of holes is expected to affect the local spin states of \LNO.
-The combined effect of the octahedral crystal field and Hund's coupling results in fully filled $t_{2g}$ states and half-filled $e_g$ states with total spin $S=1$ for the 3$d$ shell, which is partially screened by the ligand holes that couple antiferromagnetically to it due to the exchange interaction.
-An effective spin $S^2_\mathrm{eff} \approx 1.4$ is expected from an equal mixing of $1/2$ ($d^8\Lh$) and $S=1$ ($d^8$) in the undistorted case, close to the calculated value of $1.2$ shown in the bottom panel of Fig.~\ref{fig:model}(g).
-In the extremely disproportionated case where the ligand hole resides fully on the compressed octahedron, it is anticipated that the total spin of each octahedron $S_A^2$ and $S_B^2$ will converge to values of $3/4$ and $2$, respectively, which aligns with the calculated results.
+The 3$d$ states remain close to a 3$d^8$ configuration with less pronounced redistribution of holes compared to the ligand staes due to the strong suppression of charge movement by the Coulomb interaction.
+The combined effect of the octahedral crystal field and Hund's coupling then results in fully filled $t_{2g}$ states and half-filled $e_g$ states with total spin $S=1$ for the 3$d$ shell, which is partially screened by antiferromagnetically coupled ligand holes.
+An effective spin $S^2_\mathrm{eff} \approx 1.4$ is expected from an equal mixing of $1/2$ ($d^8\Lh$) and $S=1$ ($d^8$) in the undistorted case, close to the calculated value of $1.3$ shown in the bottom panel of Fig.~\ref{fig:model}(g).
+In the extremely disproportionated case where the ligand hole resides fully on the compressed octahedron, total spin of each octahedron $S_A^2$ and $S_B^2$ is expected to converge to values of $3/4$ and $2$, respectively, which aligns with the calculation.